performing Chemical Process optimization in CHEMCAD

 CHEMCAD mascots shooting a precise arrowBut did you know that you can have CHEMCAD do the work for you?
 This is not only possible, but also very straightforward.

 An easy-to-understand example is a CAPEX/OPEX calculation, designed to find the optimal allocation of resources over a given period of time.
-Using CHEMCAD's cost algorithms, you can get a total equipment cost and an operating cost (energy, utilities, feeds, etc.), which can all be fed to an Excel(TM) spreadsheet using CHEMCAD's Data Map.
+Using CHEMCAD's cost algorithms, you can get a total equipment cost and an operating cost (energy, utilities, feeds, etc.), which can all be fed to an Excel(TM) spreadsheet using CHEMCAD's Data Map tool.
 Another approach to calculating the CAPEX and OPEX values and ratio would be to write a routine in CHEMCAD's Visual Basic for Applications (VBA) tool.
 The ratio is then available as your objective function in the optimizer.

 We told you money was hiding in your process--isn't it time you went out and got it?